Unleash/sdk-integration-tester/README.md

         // define your implementation
 }
 ```

+### Building SDK containers

+All sdk tests should be capable of building a docker container:

+1. Go to the SDK directory `cd src/sdks/<sdk>`
+2. Run `docker build .`

 ### SDK API
 Since SDKs we've defined an ad-hoc one that helps us test these SDKs by means of HTTP calls while these SDKs run inside a containerized environment.